aroario2003/random-configuration-files/README.md

 ## Good to Know

-There is an `autostart` file within the `openbox` directory which will spawn a conky and tint2 on startup,
+There is an `autostart` file within the `openbox` directory which will spawn a conky and tint2 on startup, Also a polybar instance is set to launch on startup.
+I have uploaded the polybar configuration folder and will be adding the instrustions for making it work soon.
+For now, just earse that from the file.

 ## Updates